Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 The following example demonstrates day and time ranges during weekdays from 9:00AM through 9:00PM: *(Monday[09:00-21:00]);(Tuesday[09:00-21:00]);(Wednesday[09:00-21:00]);(Thursday[09:00-21:00]);(Friday[09:00-21:00])*

 **Add:** Optional.
-If you do not set this field, then ad extensions will be eligible for scheduling anytime during the calendar start and end dates.
+If you do not set this field, then feed item will be eligible for scheduling anytime during the calendar start and end dates.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 The individual day and time ranges cannot be updated.
 You can effectively update the day and time ranges by sending a new set that should replace the prior set.
 If you do not set this field, then the existing settings will be retained.
 If you set this field to *delete_value*, then you are effectively removing all existing day and time ranges.
 **Delete:** Read-only

 ## <a name="audienceid"></a>Audience Id
-The Microsoft Advertising identifier of the remarketing list associated with the campaign.
+The Microsoft Advertising identifier of the audience e.g., remarketing list used to target the feed item.
+If this field is set, the feed item will only be eligible for the specified audience.

-This bulk field maps to the *Id* field of the [Remarketing List](remarketing-list.md) record.

-**Add:** Read-only and Required for some use cases.
-You must either specify the [Audience](#audience) or [Audience Id](#audienceid) field.
-If you set the [Audience Id](#audienceid) field, you must either specify an existing remarketing list identifier or specify a negative identifier that is equal to the *Id* field of the parent [Remarketing List](remarketing-list.md) record.
-If the [Audience Id](#audienceid) field is not set, then you must set the [Audience](#audience) field as a logical key to the same value as the *Audience* field of the [Remarketing List](remarketing-list.md) record.
-Any of these options are recommended if you are adding new Campaign Negative Remarketing List Associations with new remarketing lists in the same Bulk file.
-For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
-**Update:** Read-only
+> [!NOTE]
+> This field is only applicable for ad customizer feeds.

+**Add:** Optional.
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="campaign"></a>Campaign
-The name of the campaign that contains the ad group where this ad extension is associated or removed.
+The name of the campaign used to target the feed item.
+If this field is set, the feed item will only be eligible for the specified campaign.

+> [!NOTE]
+> This field is only applicable for ad customizer feeds.

-**Add:** Read-only
+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

-> [!NOTE]
-> For add and delete, you must specify either the [Parent Id](#parentid) or both of the [Ad Group](#adgroup) and [Campaign](#campaign) fields.

 ## <a name="clientid"></a>Client Id
 Used to associate records in the bulk upload file with records in the results file.
 The value of this field is not used or stored by the server; it is simply copied from the uploaded record to the corresponding result record.
 It may be any valid string to up 100 in length.